Bolesław Bierut: Death and funeral

 The deceased leader was given a splendid funeral in Warsaw.
 A period of national mourning was declared.
 Catholic bishops conceded to the demand that church bells ring all over the country on the day of the funeral.

-In a radio address on 14 March, Helena Jaworska, chairperson of the board of the Union of Polish Youth, eulogized Bierut on behalf of the Polish youth.
+In a radio address on 14 March, Helena Jaworska, chairperson of the board of the Union of Polish Youth, eulogised Bierut on behalf of the Polish youth.
 She recalled Bierut's war and post-war activities and declared that "the beloved friend of the youth has departed".
 She spoke of the "great son of the Polish nation" and "a beautiful, loved person".

-The funeral, which took place on 16 March, was transmitted by the Polish Radio over many hours.
-Warsaw residents were given a day-off from work to be able to participate.
-Large crowds of people gathered and joined the funeral procession, which began at the Palace of Culture and Science and proceeded toward the Powązki Military Cemetery, where the burial took place and where, for logistic reasons, only invited guests and delegations could enter.
+The funeral, which took place on 16 March, was transmitted by the Polish Radio for many hours.
+Warsaw residents were given a day off from work to be able to participate.
+Large crowds of people gathered and joined the funeral procession, which began at the Palace of Culture and Science and proceeded toward the Powązki Military Cemetery, where the burial took place and where, for logistical reasons, only guests and delegations could enter.